Kubernetes Backup on AWS: How to Backup & Restore EKS (2026)

 Prerequisites

-You can create an EKS backup via the AWS Backup console:
+To create an on-demand backup in the AWS Backup console:

 1. Open the AWS Backup console and navigate to Protected Resources.